SevenHearts/portship/README.md

 To use Portship, locate the `.IDX` file in your ROSE installation directory (usually called `index.idx` or `data.idx` - there will be only one) and create a directory where you want the files to be generated.

+> **NOTE:** Some updated versions of the game have started hiding the .idx file inside of `znzin.dll`.
+If your IDX file is showing up as corrupted, just pass the path to `znzin.dll` instead - it'll Just Work.
+Don't ask me why they decided to do this.

 Once complete, run the following:

 ```console